JHRobotics/patcher9x/README.md

-# Patch for Windows 9x to fix TLB invalidation bug
+# Patch for Windows 98 to fix TLB invalidation bug

-MS Windows 95/98/ME won't run on newer CPU (even in virtual machine) due to "TLB invalidation bug".
+MS Windows 98 won't run on newer CPU (even in virtual machine) due to "TLB invalidation bug".
 The Bug is described there: https://blog.stuffedcow.net/2015/08/win9x-tlb-invalidation-bug/

 ![Bug animation on Windows 98](/doc/shell32.gif)

 ## Requirements

-This patch works for Windows 98 / Windows 98 SE.
-Work on port to other 9x system (95, ME) is in progress.
+This patch only works for Windows 98 / Windows 98 SE.
+Windows 95 probably hasn't this bug, but has another named "CPU speed limit", there is patch for it [Windows 95 patch](http://www.tmeeco.eu/9X4EVER/GOODIES/FIX95CPU_V3_FINAL.ZIP).
+Windows 98 FE (First Edition) and Windows 98 Beta releases has same bug as Windows 95 too.

+Windows ME has this bug in code, but from my observation, the system call this code very rarely.

 ## Download

 Binary files and bootable floppy image are in [Releases](https://github.com/JHRobotics/patcher9x/releases/)

 IMA file is bootable floppy (FREEDOS) usable in virtual machine to simple boot and patch installed system.